abathelt/Resources/README.md

 ### <a name="TI"></a> 🧠 THREAT INTELLIGENCE
 - [CTI Analyst Challenge](https://github.com/BushidoUK/CTI-Analyst-Challenge) - This repository contains instructions and resources for an intelligence analysis challenge
+- [intelbase](https://intelbase.is/) - have I been pwned on steroids

 ### <a name="traning"></a> ⛳ TRAINING COURSES
 - [Investigation Theory](https://www.networkdefense.io/library/the-analyst-mindset/195109/about/)